awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-paramstore.md

 + Control and audit access at granular levels\.
 + Configure change notifications and trigger automated actions\.
 + Tag parameters individually, and then secure access from different levels, including operational, parameter, EC2 tag, or path levels\.
++ Reference AWS Secrets Manager secrets by using Parameter Store parameters\.
-+ Reference parameters across AWS services such as Amazon EC2, Amazon Elastic Container Service, AWS Lambda, AWS CloudFormation, AWS CodeBuild, AWS CodeDeploy, and other Systems Manager capabilities\.
++ Use Parameter Store parameters with other Systems Manager capabilities and AWS services to retrieve secrets and configuration data from a central store\.
+The following AWS services support Parameter Store parameters: Amazon EC2, Amazon Elastic Container Service, AWS Lambda, AWS CloudFormation, AWS CodeBuild, and AWS CodeDeploy\.
 + Configure integration with AWS KMS, Amazon SNS, Amazon CloudWatch, and AWS CloudTrail for encryption, notification, monitoring, and audit capabilities\.

 ## Getting Started with Systems Manager Parameters<a name="sysman-paramstore-gs"></a>